• All Recipes

 Notes

-If using regular guavas, there is no need to scoop out the flesh.
-Give the guavas a good rinse washing off any dirt on the outer skins, the dice into 1/2 inch chunks.
-Since we’re straining the cooked guavas after puréeing them, the seeds and skin fibers will be removed prior to finishing the paste on the stove.
+• Using regular guavas.
+There is no need to scoop out the flesh.
+Give the guavas a good rinse to wash off any dirt on the outer skins and then dice it into ½ inch chunks.
+The seeds and skin fibers will be removed prior to finishing the paste on the stove when we strain it.

 Tried this recipe?Let us know how it was!